mailpoet/mailpoet/doc/api_methods/AddSubscriber.md

 ## `array addSubscriber(array $subscriber [, array $list_ids = [], array $options = []])`

-This method allows to create a subscriber, add them into lists and handles confirmation email and admin notification email sending and welcome email scheduling.
+This method allows a subscriber to be created, adds them into lists, and handles confirmation email and admin notification email sending and welcome email scheduling.

 If sign-up confirmation (double opt-in) is enabled in the MailPoet settings a subscriber is created with status `unconfirmed` otherwise the status is set to `subscribed`.

 *A confirmation email* is an email which is sent to a subscriber so that they can confirm his subscription.
 It is sent only if sign-up confirmation is enabled in the MailPoet settings.
 *A welcome email* is an automatic email which is sent to a new subscriber.
-This email is scheduled only if sign-up confirmation is disabled and some welcome email is configured for some of given lists.
-In case of required sign-up confirmation it is scheduled later after a subscriber confirms the subscription.
+This email is scheduled only if sign-up confirmation is disabled and a welcome email is configured for some of given lists.
+In case of required sign-up confirmation, it is scheduled later after a subscriber confirms the subscription.
-*An admin notification email* is sent to the site admin to inform they about a new subscription.
+*An admin notification email* is sent to the site admin to inform them about a new subscription.
 It is sent only if the notification feature is enabled in the MailPoet setting.
 All these emails can be disabled using `$options`.

 A subscriber can be added only once.
 This method throws an `\Exception` in case of adding an existing subscriber.
-This method throws also an `\Exception` in case that some of `$list_ids` is invalid.
-In such a case subscriber is created but is not subscribed to any list.
+This method also throws an `\Exception` in case that some of `$list_ids` is invalid.
+In such a case a subscriber is created, but is not subscribed to any list.
 There might be other `\Exceptions` because of some invalid input data such a invalid email address etc.

 It returns a new subscriber.
 See [Get Subscriber](GetSubscriber.md) for a subscriber data structure.